SeldonIO/seldonio.github.com/grpc.md

  1. Create Java versions of your proto buffers
  1. Tell Seldon of a jar file containing the Java classes and the names of those classes

 For the first step you can follow the protocol buffer docs and package the result.
-We provide a simple script to do this for you [create-proto-jar](scripts.html#create-proto-jar)
+However, we also provide a simple script to do this for you [create-proto-jar](scripts.html#create-proto-jar)

-Assuming you have placed the iris.proto above on Seldon shared volume at /seldon-data/rpc/proto/iris.proto and want to output the jar at /seldon-data/rpc/jar/iris.jar you can run:
+Assuming you have placed the iris.proto above on the Seldon shared volume at /seldon-data/rpc/proto/iris.proto and want to output the jar at /seldon-data/rpc/jar/iris.jar you can run:

 {% highlight bash %}
 create-proto-jar.sh /seldon-data/rpc/proto/iris.proto /seldon-data/rpc/jar/iris.jar